Hello everyone.

 So that conversation with Mom.
 I don’t need to feel ashamed and inadequate about those older responses.

-I know many of us to do by kicking and yelling, or when I steer and associate, I feel inadequate after feeling ashamed.
+Many of us respond by kicking and yelling.
+When I steer and associate, I feel inadequate.
+This inadequacy comes after feeling ashamed.

 Why did I behave like this?

-So, the more we can create that space and use our breath to give our bodies the balance, the more opportunity we have in that space to speak, do, or navigate in a better, healthier way for all of us.
+The more we create that space, the better we can use our breath to give our bodies balance.
+The more opportunity we have in that space, the better we can speak, act, or navigate.
+This leads to a healthier way for all of us.

 I can leave that situation with a sense of strength.

-And I can generally feel better about myself over time because, as you know, I have to end up with the reality that this doesn’t happen overnight.
+I can generally feel better about myself over time.
+This is because, as you know, I have to accept the reality.
+The reality is that this doesn’t happen overnight.

-Ah, a lot of the spaces that felt triggered are, like I said, being carried by emotions, wounds really hurt parts of ourselves that get triggered consistently.
+Ah, many of the spaces that felt triggered are carried by emotions.
+They are wounded, really hurt parts of ourselves.
+These parts get triggered consistently.

-But over time, when I’ve learned how to use my breath and use that power, I can begin to create power choices even in the most awkward of dynamic environments.
+Over time, I have learned how to use my breath.
+By using that power, I can begin to create powerful choices.
+This is possible even in the most awkward of dynamic environments.

 So, I hope everyone found this helpful.